aryanshar/swarm-detection/README.md

-# Lightweight Multi-Drone Detection and 3D-Localization using YOLO
+Code for the paper titled **Lightweight Multi-Drone Detection and 3D-Localization using YOLO**

 ---
 # Drone Detection